-Relevant overarching planning policies for the proposed Development are detailed in Chapter 6 Renewable Energy and Planning Policy and within the Planning Statement that accompanies the application.
+Relevant overarching planning policies for the proposed Development are detailed within the Planning Statement that accompanies the application.
 A desktop study was undertaken drawing upon published National, Regional and local level publications, assessments and guidance to establish the broad planning and forestry context within which the proposed Development is located.